RevsRev/Pacman/README.md

 Game doesn't briefly slow down as you eat a ghost, as was in the original.

 Energiser tablet times do not yet change with level.

+TO USE

+Ensure everything inside the first Pacman folder is in the same directory on your PC.
+Then run the Pacman.py file (I have been doing this from the command line).